Aashik1701/Quantum-Supply-Chain-Optimization/docs/architecture.md

 ## Overview

-The Hybrid Quantum-Classical Supply Chain Optimization system is built on a **microservices architecture** that combines modern web technologies with cutting-edge quantum computing algorithms.
+The Hybrid Quantum-Classical Supply Chain Optimization system that combines modern web technologies with cutting-edge quantum computing algorithms.
 The system is designed for scalability, maintainability, and performance.

 ## High-Level Architecture

 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │                        Load Balancer                            │
-│                    (Nginx/CloudFlare)                          │
+│                                                                 │
 └─────────────────┬───────────────────┬───────────────────────────┘
                   │                   │
         ┌─────────▼──────────┐      ┌─▼─────────────────────────┐